Why Content Must Rule Your Real Estate Marketing

 WHAT MAKES CONTENT GOOD?

 Good content is valuable.
-You can post your latest home listing as many times as you want on the Internet, but if it's not valuable to your audience, it won't receive engagement and be essentially useless.
+You can post your latest home listing as many times as you want on the Internet, but if it's not valuable to your audience, it won't receive engagement and will essentially be useless.

 Good content is targeted.
 What's valuable for one audience won't necessarily be valuable for another.
 Your message must align with the goals and values of the audience you seek.